OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 biogeochemical_auxiliary_fields(bgc::NutrientPhytoplankton) = biogeochemical_auxiliary_fields(bgc.light_attenuation_model)
 ```

-Next we need to define the methods that specify how the nutrient, ``N``, and phytoplankton ``P`` evolve.
+Next, we need to define the methods that specify how the nutrient, ``N``, and phytoplankton ``P`` evolve.
 We want the phytoplankton to evolve at the rate given by:

 ```math
 \frac{\partial P}{\partial t} = \mu g(T) f(N) h(PAR) P - mP - bP^2,